helldoradono/faceit_stats_app/README.md

 # faceit-firebase

-> Simple App which fetch datas from faceit api and get your results instantly.
+> Simple App, which fetchs data from faceit api and render, get your results instantly.
 Need more work on it :)

 ## Build Setup